 Marlboro Township has commuter parking lot on Union Hill Road which requires an annual permit.
 If you would like to put your name on the waiting list for a parking permit in Marlboro, please call the Municipal Clerk's office at (732) 536-0200 x505.

-There is also daily parking available near the Union Hill Road Park and Ride which does not require a permit.
+There is also daily parking available near the Union Hill Road Park and Ride (past Home Depot, on the left side of Union Hill), which does not require a permit.

 Additional commuter parking is available in Manalapan and provided by Vornado Shopping Center (Best Buy) (Route 9 and Craig Road) in designated spaces.
 This is on a first come-first served basis and no fee is charged or permit is required.